Paper Title and Summary

 community, nine outstanding questions of solar wind physics from a recent AGU

-Grand Challenges review paper are described in this white paper, as well as
+Grand Challenges review paper are described in this white paper, as well as potential solutions.

 Wilson L. B. III